-NOTE: The LibX extension becomes disabled when upgrading to more recent versions of Firefox (52+)
+Important note for Firefox users: The LibX extension becomes disabled when upgrading to the most recent versions of Firefox (57)

 What is LibX?